|News Archive for Thursday January 5, 2012 Go to Current News Page|

 |Reader Feedback on Sonnet Echo ThunderBolt/Expresscard Adapter|

-(Reply to Monday's news page link to a Review of Sonnet's Echo adapter)
+(Reply to Monday's link to a Review of Sonnet's Echo adapter, no longer online.)

 (Updated Feb 1st for follow-up)

 "Sonnet Echo ThunderBolt Adapter